Azure/azure-functions-openai-extension/samples/assistant/README.md

 # Assistants

-This sample demonstrates how to build an AI assistant chatbot with custom skills using Azure Functions and a local build of the experimental OpenAI extension.
+This sample demonstrates how to build an AI assistant chatbot with custom skills using Azure Functions and a local build of the OpenAI extension.
 It builds upon the concepts [chatbot](../chatbot) sample, which demonstrates how to create a simple chatbot.

 ## Introduction